Robel-shewan/React-Design-component/README.md

 ## Movie Application
-  This movie application we are prepare by using component , each component are reusable and loosely coupled .
+  This movie application we are prepare by using component , each component are reusable  readable and loosely coupled .

+  ### Design Patterns
+   - Abstract factory
+   - Bridge
+   - Mediator
+   - Facade
+   - Factory
-  -
+   - singlton

-In the project directory, you can run:
+// I will add addition design pattern

 ### movie app Include operation
   - register user